mmckay18/gumby-spectral-imaging_fork/HSI/README.md

 - `download_utils.py`: for downloading missing datacubes

 ## Overview
-The remaining scripts use a conda environment built for CUDA11.4 with python 3.10 and pytorch 1.13, specified in `hsi.yml`.
+The remaining scripts use a conda environment built for CUDA11.4 with python 3.10 and pytorch 1.13, specified in `hsi.yml` (see also `conda_env.md`).

 ### Utilities
 - `utils.py`: functions for filepaths (fits file to label file etc.)